-A few weeks ago we watched Minimalism: a documentary about the important things, with the Peaceful Tribe.
+A few weeks ago we watched Minimalism: a documentary about the important things, with the Peaceful Tribe Facebook group.

 We live in a world of consumption

-I remember my grandfather trying to change the broken input cable from an external hard-drive that I had.
-The manufacturer made it in a way that you couldn’t change the input, in order to force you to get a new one instead of simply changing one small cable.
+I remember my grandfather trying to change the broken input cable from an external hard-drive that I had a few years ago.
+The manufacturer made it in a way that you couldn’t change the input.
+The only way to fix the broken hard-drive was to get a new one instead of simply changing one small cable.

 I remember him getting upset about how things are now built in a way so you can’t fix them and have no choice but replacing them with a new one.

 My grandfather was good at fixing things, he loved finding old bicycles and make them work for us to play.
 We had a plastic tractor, 1 small and 1 medium electric motorcycle, and bicycles in different sizes for all of my cousins!

 Only now I realize that my grandfather was a great example of intentional living.
 Instead of buying new, he took broken things and gave them a second life to share with his family.